 CAMP: At first, it comes from a deep criticism and review of the documentary relation between ethnography and cinema.
 CAMP’s practice posits this as a set of triangular relationships between subjects, authors and technologies.
 Their dynamics create different regimes of images, sometimes in very subtle ways.
 The camera and compositing technologies are an important but less-observed factor.

-Amongst the first cameras we bought more than a decade ago were static CCTV cameras at €10 a piece, that along with a video multiplexer and hundreds of meters of coax and XLR cables, cost less than a small mini-dv camera.
-These CCTV systems were then coupled with household TV screens and microphones for example, to create day-long neighbourhood conversation zones across an urban village in New Delhi, in a project called Khirkeeyaan.
+For example the first cameras we bought more than a decade ago were static CCTV cameras at €10 a piece, that along with a video multiplexer and hundreds of meters of coax and XLR cables, cost less than a small mini-dv camera.
+These CCTV systems were then coupled with household TV screens and microphones to create day-long neighbourhood conversation zones across an urban village in New Delhi, in a project called Khirkeeyaan.
 The gaze of lens-based authorial filmmaking was fractured here, along the cross-hair grid of a CCTV multiplexer.
 Subjects looked out at us and at each

 other, and could enter and leave.